pawandeepthind/mulesoft-sandbox/README.md

 Note:

-SQL statement used to find the nearby stores, this query is taken from the following discussion [link] (https://gis.stackexchange.com/questions/31628/find-points-within-a-distance-using-mysql)
+SQL statement used to find 5 nearby stores, this query is taken from the following discussion [link](https://gis.stackexchange.com/questions/31628/find-points-within-a-distance-using-mysql)

 ```sql
 SELECT